Last Year's Winner: One For Arthur

 - Previous Best:

-Two years ago Many Clouds became the youngest winner since Bindaree 13 years earlier which was the first of many trends that the Oliver Sherwood-trained eight-year-old overcame to secure a famous victory.
-However, Rule The World managed to even trump Many Clouds’ trends-busting success being a maiden over fences so he became the first novice (albeit a second-season chaser) to win since Mr What in 1958.
+Three years ago Many Clouds became the youngest winner since Bindaree 13 years earlier which was the first of many trends that the Oliver Sherwood-trained eight-year-old overcame to secure a famous victory.
+However, the nine-year-old Rule The World managed to even trump Many Clouds’s trends-busting success being a maiden over fences so he became the first novice (albeit a second-season chaser) to win since Mr What in 1958 and, for the third year running, it was a relatively young horse that came on top with the eight-year-old One For Arthur emerging on top and surely his 14/1 success proved popular with Guinness drinkers.

-Following Many Clouds there have now been four winners aged eight going back to Corbiere in 1983 though, freakily enough, on three of those occasions it was eight-year-olds that twice supplied the 1-2-3 and a 1-2 on the other occasion.
+The evidence of those last three years suggests that looking for a vastly-experienced chaser is maybe now not the best punting policy given the recent race modification but I’d still struggle to support a seven-year-old.
 Six-year-olds are no longer eligible to run but it has still been a huge struggle for horses aged seven as their last winner was Bogskar in 1940.
 In fact, no seven-year-old has even placed in the first four since 1971.
-Only 11 of their 49 contenders have completed the course since 1992.
+Only 12 of their 52 contenders have completed the course since 1992.

 CHELTENHAM FESTIVAL RUNNERS